joeyl2331/about-me/README.md

 * Period 8: Chemistry

 Facts about me:
--I have 2 siblings.
+* I have 2 siblings.
 A brother and a sister
--My favorite color has always been blue
+* My favorite color has always been blue
--I'm born on June 1st 2006
+* I'm born on June 1st 2006
--If I can, I want to learn japanese and korean
+* If I can, I want to learn japanese and korean
--On my freetime, I would either read or watch tv
+* On my freetime, I would either read or watch tv